We All Kill Time - But Rarely on Purpose

 Mentally Design Something

-Anticipation can elevate mood almost as much as the event itself.
+Anticipation can boost mood almost as much as the event itself.

 When “Killing Time” Becomes Avoidance